exaraww/Cheat-Menu-Framework/README.md

 - New CheatModule: Sea Witch Awaken Skill - When using the Race Changer to change race to either Pre or True Deepone, the Awaken skill is learnt, for other races it is removed.
 - Removed - Pregnancy submenu in favor of the new CheatModule which replaces it.
 - Removed - UnlockTool translations removed as a previous update negated the need to translate the CheatModule.
-- Removed AnonFiles links - AnonFiles has been shutdown
 </details>

 ## Downloads: